microsoft/pxt-arcade/docs/test/skillmap/adventure/adventure3.md

 ``||info: on score [20]||`` <br/>
 bundle out into **an empty area** of the workspace.<br/>

-Now, when the player reaches 30 gold, the game will end as a win.
+Now, when the player reaches 20 gold, the game will end as a win.

+Try changing the amount of gold needed to win or the number of lives the player starts with.

 ```blockconfig.local